data-integrations/wrangler/docs/directives/set-charset.md

 # Set Charset

-The `set-charset` directive sets the encoding of the current data and then converts it from that to a UTF-8 string.
+The SET-CHARSET directive sets the encoding of the current data and then converts it from that to a UTF-8 string.